erc6900/reference-implementation/README.md

 ## Integration testing

-The reference implementation provides a sample factory and deploy script for the factory, account implementation, and the demo validation module `SingleSignerValidation`.
+The reference implementation provides a sample factory and deploy script for the factory, account implementation, and the demo validation module `SingleSignerValidationModule`.
 This is not auditted, nor intended for production use.
 Limitations set by the GPL-V3 license apply.

 To run this script, provide appropriate values in a `.env` file based on the `.env.example` template, then run:

 ```bash
 forge script script/Deploy.s.sol <wallet options> -r <rpc_url> --broadcast
 ```